 STEP 10

-To Cover Exposed Speaker Wires … We highly recommend that you cover any exposed wire in your stereo system with wire loom, braided sleeving, or heat shrink tubing.
-Not only will your speaker wires be protected from chemicals, automotive fluids and abrasion, they'll also look great!
+To cover exposed speaker wires: we highly recommend that you cover any exposed wire in your stereo system with wire loom, braided sleeving or heat shrink tubing.
+Not only will your speaker wires be protected from chemicals, automotive fluids and abrasion, but they’ll also look great.
+Techflex® braided sleeving additionally comes in categories that enhance current transmission and shield wires from static, EMI, RFI, ESD and other interferences that can impact sound quality.
 The product you select dictates how and at what point in the speaker installation process you'll need to apply the wire covering.

-Because we're unable to control and ensure proper product use, CableOrganizer.com is not responsible for any injury, damage, or otherwise unsatisfactory outcome that may result from this project.
+Because we're unable to control and ensure proper product use, CableOrganizer® is not responsible for any injury, damage or otherwise unsatisfactory outcome that may result from this project.